 How are issues around infringement and validity treated in your jurisdiction?

 In India, caution and stringency are observed in patent infringement and validity cases.
 The Indian patent judicial regime seeks to reduce the menace of IP infringement by adopting a strict approach while determining questions of infringement and has also adopted measures that enunciate its stringent and effective deterrence policy.
 Due consideration is given to:

 - balancing parties’ interests parties; and

 Deterrent measures taken under the Indian legal regime include not confining the scope of protection conferred on a claim to the literal language of the claim.

 Will courts consider decisions in cases involving similar issues from other jurisdictions?

 Yes, provided that the cited facts apply to the facts brought before the court.
-While foreign decisions may be not be binding on the Indian courts, they have strong persuasive value and due consideration is given to them by the Indian courts.
+While foreign decisions may not be binding on the Indian courts, they have strong persuasive value and due consideration is given to them by the Indian courts.

 Damages and remedies